 2. Sealed seams

 You might have a coat that says it is waterproof up to 20 000 mm however, it could still leak if the seams haven't been sealed in some way.
 Sewn seams are an area of weakness where water will find a way to get through, leaving you wet under even a very high spec fabric.
 This is why sealing all seams with a special waterproof tape, internally after they have been sewn is crucial.
 If your raincoat isn't fully seam sealed then it is not entirely waterproof, and you could still get wet through the seams in a strong downpour.
-All Scribbler's waterproof shell and performance coats are fully seam sealed, making them truly waterproof.
+All Scribbler's lightweight coats are fully seam sealed, making them truly waterproof.

 3. A good hood

 So, you've got the waterproof, seam sealed, hooded rain coat on, and you start walking fast/running to get to cover/home as soon as you can, but your raincoat is rubberised or is not breathable and now you are sweating and it feels like you are in your very own sauna!
 A breathable fabric is another key element that many people forget about.
 They know they need to keep the rain off, but they forget they also need to let the water vapour and perspiration that we all create, out!
 The breathability of a fabric indicates how well the fabric can absorb moisture and release it.
 This is measured in mvp - moisture vapour perspiration.
 The more breathable a fabric, the more warmth that will be lost too, so you need to decide what you will be using your raincoat for most of the time.
-For example, Scribbler's fleece bonded coats have a purposefully lower breathability rating of 800 mvp as these coats are built for warmth as well as being waterproof, however, our lightweight waterproof rain jackets have a much higher rating of breathability of 5000 mvp - meaning these are perfect for layering (if you want warmth) but will be really good at moderating body temperature while you are out walking/hiking or doing other forms of mild exercise.
+For example, Scribbler's fleece bonded coats have a purposefully lower breathability rating of 800 mvp as these coats are built for warmth as well as being waterproof, however, our lightweight waterproof rain jackets have a much higher rating of breathability of around 5000 mvp - meaning these are perfect for layering (if you want warmth) but will be really good at moderating body temperature while you are out walking/hiking or doing other forms of mild exercise.